How to Turn Your B2B Network Into Recurring Passive Income

 Questions you are probably asking

 How long is the typical sales cycle?
 Two to six weeks from introduction to a signed customer.
-Larger enterprise programs with procurement and legal review can run longer.
+Some programs move faster, some larger enterprise programs run longer.

 When do I see my first commission?
-Net 30 from the date the customer pays their first invoice.
-Commission accrues per invoice, not per deal, so a customer running a phased program produces commission progressively as each invoice settles.
+Net 30 from each paid customer invoice.
+As soon as the customer pays their first invoice, your commission posts 30 days later.

-What if I introduce a company that is already in your pipeline?
-We tell you before you make the intro.
-If the company is an active customer or in advanced-stage pipeline already, attribution does not apply.
+What if I introduce a company that's already in your pipeline?
+We tell you up front before you make the intro.
+If the company is an active customer or in late-stage pipeline, attribution doesn't apply.
 If you check with us first, this is almost never an issue.

 What if the customer churns?
 Commission stops when invoices stop.
-There is no clawback on commissions you have already earned, and any owed-but-unpaid commission still pays out on the normal cadence.
+There's no clawback on commissions you've already earned.

 Does commission stack if the account expands?
 Yes.
-Your commission applies to every invoice on the account at the rate tier the account is currently in, including expansion into new departments, new program categories, and new countries.
+Your commission applies to every invoice on the account, including expansion across new departments, new program categories, and new markets.

 What does the application actually evaluate?
 Brittany Rosen, our Head of Partnerships, reviews every application personally.
-She is looking at who you are, who you have peer access to, and whether the network you carry overlaps with the buyer profile this program is built for.
+She's looking at who you are, who you have peer access to, and whether the network you carry matches the buyer profile this program is built for.
 Most applications get a response within five business days.

 Apply when you are ready